How a COO can help your company scale

 COO - will they help your transformation?

-CEOs often ask us whether they should recruit a Chief Operations Officer to help accelerate growth?
+We are often asked by CEOs whether they should recruit a Chief Operating Officer to help accelerate growth?
 These CEOs typically feel that their market opportunity is big.
 However, they are struggling to get the right processes and people in place to take advantage of it.

 Have you stress tested your strategy recently?

 Ask most CEOs if their business has a strategy.
 They will tell you sure – we use such and such a strategy framework.
 We got our team together and had a strategy offsite.
 They might even say they have a strategic plan.
 Most will have a clear ambition or big goal to dramatically improve revenue or profits.
 However the strategy to achieve this ambition is normally less clear.